CesarGarces/whatsapp-link/README.md

 ## Whatsapp Link

-It's a simple aplication to send messages to whatsapp only whit a cellphone number, very simple to use.
+It's a simple application to send messages to whatsapp only with a cellphone number, very simple to use.